New Life Center

 Beginning in 2022, we are expanding our outreach capabilities to provide home-based care options for rural families who are unable to spend months out of the year in Kathmandu Valley.
 Mothers in need of income generation help will also become eligible for some of our programs aimed at small business start-ups.
 (See Vocational Education & Career Counseling.)

 In coordination with our hospital friends and grassroots partners, NYF is expanding our HIV/AIDS Awareness campaign efforts.
-Besides all this, we will provide a telephone helpline for those hoping to keep their status private, as well as produce and distribute Nepali-language educational resources for caregivers.
+We will provide a telephone helpline for those hoping to keep their status private, as well as produce and distribute Nepali-language educational resources for caregivers.
 Our hope is that by expanding our reach in this way, we can save and enrich many more lives – and help Nepal continue its progress in addressing this global challenge.

 Pediatric HIV in Nepal